Skip to content

 The Detail People Often Overlook

 Most commute cost calculators focus on travel expenses — fuel, rail fares, parking.
 Time is rarely included.
 Yet for many people, the time cost dwarfs the financial one.
-It is also worth considering that commute time tends to accumulate invisibly, one unremarkable journey at a time.
+It is also worth noting that commute time tends to accumulate invisibly, one unremarkable journey at a time.
 Seeing the lifetime total as a single number, in local currency, can reframe how people think about location, flexible working, and career decisions.
 This calculator is designed to make that number visible.

 A worked example